kimnana45/Note-Taker/README.md

 ## How It Works

 Users are able to create notes by typing in a title, then put in content for the body.
 Click the save icon on the top right corner, and the notes will be save!
+Saved notes will appear on the left column.
+Users can access the content by clicking on the title of the note.